Why Another Checklist?

 Viewing the Checklist

-You can view an annotated version by clicking on the list of bird orders on the right, or by using the family index, or genus index, or by clicking on the family names in the various tree view pages.
+You can view an annotated version by clicking on the list of bird orders on the right, or by using the family index, or even genus index, or by clicking on the family names in the various tree view pages.
 In the annotated list, recently extinct species and species whose taxonomic placement is particularly uncertain are color-coded.
 In some cases, superfamilies, subfamilies, tribes, and other groups have been added to help show how the birds are related.

 Influences and Resources